 This release is binary-compatible only with 2.0.42 and greater.
 All the modules compiled with Apache 2.0.42 or greater will continue to work with this version since the Apache API has not changed.

 Performance

-Performance is similar to previous HP Apache-based Web Server 1.3.x and 2.x releases.
+Performance is similar to previous HP Apache-based Web Server releases.